 With the General Availability announcement of AKS Automatic I thought it would be a good time to get some hands on experience with the new service by deploying an AKS Automatic instance.
-In this series of posts I’ll be walking through the deployment of a private AKS Automatic cluster into a customer managed virtual network.

 This post focuses on the prerequisites required to deploy an AKS Automatic cluster and will address: